la-haute-societe/craft-page-exporter/README.md

 You can install this plugin from the Plugin Store or with Composer.

 #### From the Plugin Store
-Go to the Plugin Store in your project’s Control Panel and search for “Element API”.
+Go to the Plugin Store in your project’s Control Panel and search for “Page exporter”.
 Then click on the “Install” button in its modal window.

 #### With Composer